Christ Crucified, Our Boast

 Or to put it positively, according to verse 15, you are a “new creation.”
 The old you is dead.
 A new you is alive.
 And the new you is the you of faith.
 And what faith exults in is not the world, but Christ, and especially, Christ crucified.

 “When you’re born again, the world is no longer your treasure or source of satisfaction.
 Christ is.”

 This is how you become so cross-centered that you say with Paul, “I will not boast, except in the cross of our Lord Jesus Christ.”
 The world is no longer my treasure.
 It’s not the source of my life and my satisfaction and my joy.
 Christ is.

 But what about safety in the car accident?
 What about the insurance payment?
 Didn’t you say you were happy about that?
 Isn’t that the world?
 So are you dead to the world?

-That is the goal of EDUCATION FOR EXULTATION - in the cross.
-O may God grant us to dream and plan and work and give and teach and live for the glory of Christ and him crucified!
+That is the goal of education for exultation — in the cross.
+Oh, may God grant us to dream and plan and work and give and teach and live for the glory of Christ and him crucified!